World Cup viewership sees a sharp decline. But Team USA's absence isn't the only reason

 NBC Universal’s Telemundo, which partnered with Fox for the U.S. television rights to the World Cup, has averaged 1.87 million Spanish-language viewers compared with 3.3 million on Univision, according to Bloomberg.

-A variety of factors contributed to the viewership decline since the last World Cup.
-With the United States soccer team failing to qualify for the tournament for the first time since 1986, Fox cannot count on comparable viewership.
-For example, 9.7 million Americans tuned into ESPN on a Monday evening in 2014 to watch U.S. go against Ghana in the first round, according to the Chicago Tribune.
+A variety of factors has contributed to the viewership decline since the last World Cup.
+With the U.S. soccer team failing to qualify for the tournament for the first time since 1986, Fox cannot count on comparable viewership.
+For example, 9.7 million Americans tuned into ESPN on a Monday evening in 2014 to watch the U.S. go against Ghana in the first round, according to the Chicago Tribune.

 Another factor is the time difference.
 Played this year in Russia, games start as early as 3 a.m. in the U.S. and no later than noon on the West Coast.
 The World Cup also has had to compete with the U.S. Open golf tournament, which took place last weekend and drew about 2.9 million viewers, according to CNN.